merely-useful/py-rse/index.md

 Some projects use labels corresponding to upcoming software releases, journal issues, or conferences instead of *Current*, *Next*, and *Eventually*.
-This approach works well in the short-term, but becomes unwieldy as labels with names like `sprint-2020-08-01` and `spring-2020-08-16` pile up.
+This approach works well in the short term, but becomes unwieldy as labels with names like `sprint-2020-08-01` and `spring-2020-08-16` pile up.

 Instead,